BSC-ES/providentia/docs/source/ERA5-download.md

 > Providentia can only read species in GHOST format.
 If you want to know the mapping from SDL ERA5 variables to GHOST species, please refer to the [SDL ERA5-GHOST species mapping](#sdl-era5-ghost-species-mapping) section.

+### Dataset temporal coverage

+The dataset covers the period from January 2000 to the present.

 ### Fixed Download Settings

-Providentia downloads tropopause data from the `v2/` directory.
+Providentia downloads tropopause data from the `v2/era5` directory.

 ## Example configuration file